sheepf1nd3r/python-repository/customer-database-user-stories.md

 - User story #2
 	- As a user
 	- I want to be able to provide a customer last name
-	- I can see all the customers which have that name
+	- so that I can see all the customers which have that name
+- User story #3
+	- As an admin
+	- I want to be able to add authentication details for a user
+	- so that I can control access to the database